 Meet our Staff

 Rev. Alec Ylitalo has served as the Senior Minister at Richfield Christian Church since September 2013.
 He was born in Montana but got to Texas as quickly as he could at 18 months old.
 After being raised like several generations before in the Disciples church in Longview, he set off for Waco and Baylor University where he received his Bachelor of Arts in University Scholars, focusing on Math, Linguistics, and Languages.
 Following graduation, he sought to fulfill his call to ministry by attending Brite Divinity School at TCU in Fort Worth, where he graduated in 2009 with a Masters of Divinity.
 He was ordained into the ministry by the Christian Church (Disciples of Christ) in the Southwest Region in March of 2010.
 Previously, he served as the Associate Minister at First Christian Church, San Marcos, Texas.
 On his off days, you can usually find him enjoying the outdoors with his dog, Selah, kayaking the river, or hacking away on whichever golf course he can get into.
 He simply loves to be immersed in God’s creation!
 He lives and bleeds Baylor sports and the Green and Gold — SIC ‘EM BEARS!
 Finally, the key to happiness for him has everything to do with fresh, gooey, chocolate chip cookies.

 Alec says he is happy to be on this wonderful journey of faith with Richfield, and looks forward to the adventures that will be shared as we seek the sacred in the world around us.

 Connie Jefferson is the Administrative Assistant and Church Treasurer.
 She has served in this capacity since April 1990.
-She and her husband, Charles, have three grown children, Christa, Correy and Chad.
+She and her husband, Charles, are parents to three children, Christa, Correy and Chad, and grandparents to 6 grandchildren, Cierra, Camille, Maddox, Chloe, Cannon, and Charlotte.